 INDOTEL (Instituto Dominicano de las Telecomunicaciones) is the telecommunications regulating agency in Dominican Republic.
-RF and cellular products, along with any devices that connect to the public network require approval in Dominican Republic.
+The Dominican Republic requires type approval certification for radio frequency and cellular products, along with any devices that connect to the public network.

-No testing is required in Dominican Republic at this time, and we can use existing international test reports for the homologation process to obtain the INDOTEL approval.
+LARCG can use existing international test reports for the homologation process to obtain INDOTEL type approval.
 Technical documents will be reviewed and validated in the approval process.